hjorozco/SE-Homework/Week-2/Week2_HW2_Functions/README.md

 **All functions on the solutions are one-line arrow functions (which means no curly brackets and** **no explicit use of the return keyword).**

+None of this JavaScript programs ask for user input.
+If you want to user different values for the functions arguments, you will need to modify those values on the JavaScript code.

 Solution to the homework problems are grouped into 4 JavaScript files.
 1. **Week2_HW2_Functions_(5).js** contains solution to problem 5, which deals with function arguments.
 2. **Week2_HW2_Functions_Arrays_(4,7,8).js** contains solution to problems 4, 7 and 8, which deals